colbytong/colbytong/README.md

 I am a junior studying Computer Science at the University of Washington with both project-based and industry experience in data analytics using Java, C++, and Python.

-Currently, I am working as Startup UW's Website Manager updating the webpage: [startupuw.org][3]
+Currently, I am working as Startup UW's Website Manager updating the webpage.

 Please note: My GitHub profile is limited, as I am not allowed to include many school projects and code from internships due to confidentiality policies.